How to View Your Archived Orders on Amazon

 Amazon orders cannot be deleted.
 Deactivating your account won’t work either, as Amazon keeps track of everything you bought from them.
 Everything that you order will forever be a part of your digital record.

-However, there is a way to hide your orders from others, despite the fact that Amazon having permanent access to them.
-This is called archiving and finding the archived orders is a bit tricky for a reason – the whole point is to make your orders hard to dig up.
+There is a way to hide your orders from others, despite the fact that Amazon having permanent access to them.
+This is called archiving and finding the archived orders is a bit tricky for a reason – the whole point is to make your orders harder to dig up.

 How to Hide Amazon Orders

-If you’ve already made orders on Amazon before, sign into your account and go to the homepage.
+If you’ve already made orders on Amazon before, sign in to your account and go to the homepage.
 There are multiple ways to hide an order, but let’s stick to the most straightforward one – archiving.
-While on the Amazon homepage, go to the top right corner and click Orders.
-This will take you to the page displaying the list of all the orders you’ve ever made on Amazon.
-You’ll see all the details, such as the date of order, price, etc.
+To archive a past order, follow these instructions:

 Hide Your Search